JustinCWang/cf_ai_CurioCodex/PROMPTS.md

 I want to make the constellation UI interactive and allow users to move each star around how they like.
 What imports would I need and what are the basics of detecting user mouse input?

 Can you help me clean up my UI and Debugging tools?
 I want to move some things around and reformat a few inconsistencies.
 I need to move the search feature from the discover page to the item & hobby pages.
 We should update the backend and frontend.

+Can you help me clean up my code, I've attached the context for files that I think need to be further componentized or lack my commenting style.
+Can you go through and add/update/fix comments to be in my style that sufficiently explain the code and componentize the pages that I have attached?